crystallabs/event_handler/README.md

 my.emit ClickedEvent, 10, 20
 ```

-Or by creating an event object instance and packing arguments in it:
+Or by creating an event instance and packing arguments in it:

 ```crystal
 my.emit ClickedEvent, ClickedEvent.new(10, 20)